ioet/bpm-people-ui/README.md

 npm run generate-swagger-client -- -h
 ```

+In order to always have the latest api client
+we should version the swagger.json created by the bpm-people-api here!

 ## To run the app locally with docker-compose
 You will need a file called `aws.env` inside your root directory containing these environment variables.
 ```